-While the coastline is very important to reconstruct coastal evolutions in the long-term, its location is also depending on the coastal submerged morphologies generally not clearly visible.
+While the coastline is very important to reconstruct coastal evolutions in the long-term, its location also depends on submerged coastal morphologies generally not clearly visible.
 Different landscapes of the Francolí-Tarragona hybrid urban delta during the last centuries are presented in Figure 13.
-This paper contribute to demonstrate the importance of the bathymetry to reconstruct long-term evolution of a harbours and a deltaic areas (Wu et al., 2018; Cox et al., 2021).
+This paper contribute to demonstrate the importance of the bathymetry to reconstruct long-term evolution of a harbour and a deltaic area (Wu et al., 2018; Cox et al., 2021).
 It can be observed by both chrono-stratigraphies and old bathymetric maps.

-The study of the seascape leads directly to the study of the coastline and its dynamics controlled by both natural dynamics and anthropogenic factors (e.g. mole, jetty, quay construction).
-Coastal geo- and archaeomorphologies contribute themselves to influence the sedimentological processes in the deltaic front and harbour.
+The study of the seascape leads directly to the study of the coastline and its dynamics controlled by both natural dynamics and anthropic factors (e.g., mole, jetty, quay construction).
+Coastal geo- and archaeo-morphologies contribute themselves to influence the sedimentological processes in the deltaic front and harbour.
 Similarly, waterfront management of the city is interactive with the urban fabric, the harbour fabric and the sedimentological dynamics.
 All these interrelations contribute to shape a hybrid urban delta.
-In the deltaic plain not developed in this study, it would be a similar approach considering first the channel or palaeochannel morphologies through time, the riverbanks, the adjacent lands or wetlands and the urban areas.
+In the deltaic plain, not developed in this study, it would be a similar approach considering first the channel or paleochannel morphologies through time, the riverbanks, the adjacent lands or wetlands and the urban areas.

-In the last decennia, the hybrid urban delta of the Francolí reshaped completely the coastal morphology south of Tarragona.
-The bay of Tarragona is progressively built by harbour infrastructures while the delta front of the Francolí is totally included in the harbour since the mid-1990’s.
+In the last decennia, the hybrid urban delta of the Francolí completely reshaped the coastal morphology south of Tarragona.
+The bay of Tarragona is progressively overbuilt with harbour infrastructures while the delta front of the Francolí is totally included into the harbour since the mid-1990’s.
+The currents inside the harbour are characteristic of an estuarine environment with two layers with different densities (Martínez Velasco, 2012).
 Initially, the morphology of the delta of the Francoli would have been categorised such as a delta dominated by the waves (Wright and Coleman, 1973; Nienhuis et al., 2020).
-However, now its morphology is totally dominated by human infrastructures.
-A new diagram would have to be designed to integrate the diversity of the human impacts on river deltas and to observe pattern.
+However, its morphology is now totally dominated by human infrastructures.
+A new diagram would have to be designed to integrate the diversity of the human impacts on river deltas and to observe patterns.
 In such typology, the Francolí-Tarragona urban delta would be a small system dominated by harbour infrastructures shaping an anthropic bay-head delta or even a human-made estuary.
-The currents inside the harbour have by two layers characteristic of estuarine environments with two layers with different densities (Martínez Velasco, 2012).

 Conclusion

-This work conducted on a case study contribute to a better understanding the natural and anthropic processes involved in the evolution of a land- and seascape composed by deltaic, urban and harbour areas.
-The two papers attempt to build a bridge between human geography and physical geography but also different interdisciplinary academic communities (archaeology-geomorphology and history-geography-geomorphology-engineering) and to promote geoarchaeological and geohistorical approach to reconstruct long-term evolution of urban deltas.
-In this conclusion, we insist on the following element to conduct study of hybrid urban deltas in the long-term:
+This work conducted on a case study contributes to a better understanding of the natural and anthropic processes involved in the evolution of a land- and seascape composed by deltaic, urban and harbour areas.
+The two papers attempt to build a bridge between human geography and physical geography, but also between different interdisciplinary academic communities (archaeology-geomorphology and history-geography-geomorphology-engineering) and to promote geoarchaeological and geohistorical approach to reconstruct long-term evolution of urban deltas.
+In this conclusion, we insist on the following elements to conduct the study of hybrid urban deltas in the long-term:

-Clarifying the different geo- and archaeomorphological units at stake, their different spatial expressions and their possible drivers;
+Clarifying the different geo- and archaeo-morphological units at stake, their different spatial expressions and their possible drivers;

-Clarifying both human and natural processes at stake and their interactions in considering the system in which they are embedded (e.g. river delta, river, coast, city, port, waterfront);
+Clarifying both human and natural processes at stake and their interactions in considering the system in which they are embedded (e.g., river delta, river, coast, city, port, waterfront);

-Considering not only human impacts on landscape of river deltas but also waterscapes/seascapes (topography versus bathymetry, quarries versus dredgings);
+Considering not only human impacts on landscape of river deltas but also waterscapes/seascapes (topography versus bathymetry, quarries versus dredging);

 Man-made morphologies are always combined with natural morphologies through time creating hybrid landscapes;